disco-io/sophia/recs.md

 ![About You](recs/aboutyou.jpg)

 The opening instrumental is a beautiful chaos, all the sounds of a symphony colliding at once.
 It reminds me of the concerts I used to go to with my dad at the Kennedy Center in D.C.
 I often play this song on the subway or during walks, and when I do, my mind drifts through people, places, voices, faces.
-It helps pass the time.
+These memories help pass the time.

 > And there was something 'bout you that now I can't remember
 > It's the same damn thing that made my heart surrender